15 Things That Attract Rodents to Your Yard

 Pests can cause simple irritations, carry diseases, and damage your home.
 You may not observe them as they are right in your yard, but your yard continues to host them without your knowledge.

-Depending on the availability of food and access to nesting sites, there are a number of reasons that makes your backyard attractive to rodents.
+Depending on the availability of food and access to nesting sites, there are a number of reasons that make your backyard attractive to rodents.
 The enumerations below are some of the attractants that you need to address using correct measures that can help prevent these pests from invading your space.

 Available Food Sources